US releases photos of 'unsafe' Russian jet intercept

 - The Russian plane was armed and flew "erratically," a US official told CNN

-Washington (CNN)US European Command released dramatic photos on Thursday that show the moment a Russian Su-27 fighter jet flew within five feet of a US Air Force RC-135 reconnaissance aircraft over the Baltic Sea -- an encounter US officials assessed to be "unsafe."
+Washington (CNN)US European Command released dramatic photos that show the moment a Russian Su-27 fighter jet flew within five feet of a US Air Force RC-135 reconnaissance aircraft over the Baltic Sea -- an encounter US officials assessed to be "unsafe."

 The intercept took place on Monday while the US aircraft was "flying in international airspace," according to Meghan Henderson, a spokesperson for European Command.